Austin Twenty: New body August 1932

 "A body design that makes this magnificent seven-seater even more than ever like a £1,000 car.
 Its streamline front, waistline moulding and petrol tank housing, all new, enhance its superb lines".
-Syncromesh was added to the gearbox in mid 1933.
+Synchromesh was added to the gearbox in mid 1933.
 Other minor improvements included: illuminated semaphore direction indicators, side deflectors for the front door windows and an interior visor, a lockable metal spare wheel cover.

 The Twenty remained available as a Ranelagh limousine or landaulette both on a wheelbase of 11 ft 4in., £595, or as a Whitehall saloon with a 10 ft wheelbase £515.

 Road test

 This 7-seater limousine has four good doors and six side windows.
 Front seat is fixed as is unfortunately the windscreen but the screen is large and gives a good view.
 The back seat has three armrests.
 The occasional seats fold away neatly, give enough support to the back and knee and toe room is well arranged.
 Equipment includes such fittings as: two interior lights, five blinds, parcel net and ventilator in the roof, bag pockets on the doors.
 Upholstery in the rear is cord and in front is leather.
 There is a large cupboard to the left of the instruments.
 An amplifying telephone (to the driver) is provided.
-The gear lever has a catch for reverse and a quiet-second together with syncro-mesh is provided.
+The gear lever has a catch for reverse and a quiet-second together with synchro-mesh is provided.
 There are just the four brakes which are applied by rods and cables by hand lever or by pedal.
 The half-elliptical springs have Silentbloc shackle bushes and zinc interleaves and are damped by hydraulic shock absorbers.
 Price £575.

 New body August 1934

 "Clean-cut beauty in the modern trend".
 "Entirely new frontal design including a longer bonnet and new-shaped radiator and rear panelling".
-Syncromesh on all but first gear.
+Synchromesh on all but first gear.
 Flush direction indicators with automatic return.
 Bumpers are fitted fore and aft.
 The spare wire wheel and its tyre are now carried in the boot and the luggage platform on the door can be swivelled to one side.
 Dip and switch of the headlamps is controlled by a foot button.
 The Jackall four-wheel hydraulic jacks, workable from inside the car, will raise all four wheels at once or the front and back ones in pairs.
 The brakes are of Girling type.

 Road test

 The engine has been greatly improved in its running as to its smoothness and refinement probably due to the revised carburation.
-Syncromesh is often obstructive for second gear.
+Synchromesh is often obstructive for second gear.
 The landaulette will do about 65 miles an hour in top gear.
 Price £650, landaulette and limousine.